 ×

-7 Fun Grammar Games for Adults in ESL Classes
+7 Fun ESL Grammar Games for Adults

-The livelier and more fun you can make your ESL class, the more likely you are to have engaged and receptive students.
+The livelier and more fun you can make your ESL class, the more likely you are to have engaged and receptive students—and this is true no matter their age.

-So, here are seven fun grammar games for adults and exactly why they’re effective in the ESL classroom.
+Here are seven fun grammar games for adults and exactly why they’re effective in the ESL classroom.

 Grammar focus: Verb tenses